du-nlp-lab/MLR-Copilot/README.md

-# Title Here - Conduct Experimentation Based on Research Idea
+# Conduct Experimentation Based on Research Idea

 ## Setup
 Begin by cloning this repo.